jjorissen52/echo_api/README.rst

 <soap:address location="https://cloud.echooneappcloud.com/yourorganization/OneAppWebService"/>

-Once you've done that, test your connection.
+Once you've set up your wsdl and secrets files, test your connection.
+For a secrets file that will remain in your project directory, simply
+use:

 .. code:: ipython3

-    from api import Connection
+    from echo_api import Connection
     # Connection() will log you in if everything is correctly configured.
     connection = Connection()
     connection.session_id